Frustration among migrants at U.S.-Mexico border as COVID restrictions remain | Politics

 Frustration among migrants at U.S.-Mexico border as COVID restrictions remain

-But in a last-minute move, the U.S. Supreme Court on Monday allowed Title 42 to remain in place temporarily while a Republican legal challenge seeking to extend the measures is decided.
-"I view it as a joke, to give us hope and then, like a child, trick us and tell us that they are going to postpone," Castellanos said, adding that it was unfair that migrants from other countries could enter the United States while Venezuelans were barred.
+But in a last-minute move, the U.S. Supreme Court on Monday allowed Title 42 to remain in place temporarily while a legal challenge by Republican state attorneys general seeking to extend the measures is decided.
+President Joe Biden's administration on Tuesday asked the court to let the asylum restrictions end.

-(Updates with briefing from the government to the Supreme Court) By Jose Luis Gonzalez and Ted Hesson
+(Adds details from Supreme Court filing) By Jose Luis Gonzalez and Ted Hesson

 CIUDAD JUAREZ, Mexico/WASHINGTON, Dec 20 (Reuters) - W hen Vladimir Castellanos learned that COVID-19 restrictions blocking him and other migrants from claiming asylum at the U.S. border with Mexico may not be terminated this week, he said he felt deceived.
 Castellanos and his brother are Venezuelans, and they were among dozens of migrants gathered on both sides of the Rio Grande on Monday night in Ciudad Juarez, Mexico, and El Paso, Texas, with some lighting small fires to keep warm as temperatures dropped toward freezing.

 They had traveled there in anticipation that the COVID-19 restrictions, known as Title 42, would be lifted on Wednesday as ordered by a U.S. court.
 Title 42 allows U.S. authorities to rapidly expel migrants to Mexico and other countries without a chance to seek U.S. asylum.
-But in a last-minute move, the U.S. Supreme Court on Monday allowed Title 42 to remain in place temporarily while a Republican legal challenge seeking to extend the measures is decided.
+But in a last-minute move, the U.S. Supreme Court on Monday allowed Title 42 to remain in place temporarily while a legal challenge by Republican state attorneys general seeking to extend the measures is decided.

-"I view it as a joke, to give us hope and then, like a child, trick us and tell us that they are going to postpone," Castellanos said, adding that it was unfair that migrants from other countries could enter the United States while Venezuelans were barred.
-Under Title 42, the United States typically can only expel migrants from Guatemala, El Salvador, Honduras and Venezuela to Mexico.
-Mexico won't accept Nicaraguans, for example, or migrants from certain South American countries, who generally have been allowed into the United States to pursue their immigration cases.
+President Joe Biden's administration on Tuesday asked the court to let the asylum restrictions end.
+But citing the holiday season and logistical concerns prompted by Monday's order, it asked the court to leave the policy in place until after Dec.
+27. "I view it as a joke, to give us hope and then, like a child, trick us and tell us that they are going to postpone," Castellanos said, adding that it was unfair that migrants from other countries could enter the United States while Venezuelans were barred.

-Since Biden took office in January 2021, about half of the record 4 million migrants encountered at the U.S.-Mexico border have been expelled under Title 42 while the other half have been allowed into the country.
-RAZOR-WIRE BARRIER

-The rise in people crossing the border has overwhelmed some border communities.
-The city of El Paso, Texas, declared a state of emergency over the weekend as hundreds of migrants were on the streets.
-The migrants interviewed by Reuters were a handful of the estimated tens of thousands waiting on the Mexican side of the border for a chance to cross.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)